afeldman/fa_dict_info/README.md

 ## Install

-first use the ktrans program to create a .PC file from the dictinfo.kl file.
-The program creates a CGI style webservice.
+The KAREL program creates a CGI style webservice.
 Some settings has to be done bevor the nodejs client can connect to the robot controller.

 1. create a .env file:
 ```